– the Silver Coast’s water playground

 A short distance up the coast to the north is the semi-circular bay of São Martinho do Porto which is protected from the full force of the Atlantic by two massive rocky headlands that guard a narrow strait of water between them.
 This natural formation has created a large area of sheltered water which is ideal for sailing, canoeing or just floating about on an inflatable boat.
 The Clube Náutico São Martinho do Porto offers some sailing boats for rental to suitably experienced sailors, as well as canoes and kayaks for those who just want to paddle across the bay.
+There are also sup boards fishing, for all the fishermen.
 In the summer months there are usually jet skis available for hire from a kiosk mid-way along the beach.

 Figueira da Foz and Aveiro